-Element Required Optional Description <env-entry></env-entry> Specifies values for environment entries declared in the deployment descriptor.
-Elements that can be defined within the env-entry element are: env-entry-name-Name of an application client's environment entry.
+Element Description <env-entry></env-entry> Specifies values for environment entries declared in the deployment descriptor.
+Elements that can be defined within the env-entry element are: -Name of an application client's environment entry.
 Example: <env-entry-name>EmployeeAppDB</env-entry-name> env-entry-value-Value of an application client's environment entry.
-The value must be a valid string for the constructor of the specified type, which takes a single string parameter.
+The value must be a valid string for the constructor of the specified type, which takes a single string parameter. <ejb-ref></ejb-ref> Specifies the JNDI name for a declared EJB reference in the deployment descriptor.
+Elements that can be defined within the ejb-ref element are: ejb-ref-name-Nejb/Example: <ejb-ref-name>ejb/Payrol1</ejb-ref-name>. jndi-name-JNDI name for the EJB.

+Table A-2 (Cont.) application-client Elements

+Element

+Description

+<re>ource-ref> Declares an application client's reference to an external resource.
+It</ri> contains the resource factory reference name, an indication of the resource factory type expected by the application client's code, and the type of authentication (bean or container).

+Example:

+<resource-ref>

+<res-ref-name>EmployeeAppDB</res-ref-name>

+<jndi-name>enterprise/databases/HR1984</jndi-name>

+</resource-ref>

-Element Required Optional Description <ejb-ref></ejb-ref> Specifies the JNDI name for a declared EJB reference in the deployment descriptor.
-Elements that can be defined within the ejb-ref element are: • ejb-ref-name-Name of an EJB reference.
-The EJB reference is an entry in the application client's environment.
-It is recommended that name is prefixed with ejb/.
-Example: <ejb-ref-name>ejb/Payroll</ejb-ref-name> • jndi-name-JNDI name for the EJB. <resource-ref></resource-ref> Declares an application client's reference to an external contains the resource factory reference name, an indicat resource factory type expected by the application client's type of authentication (bean or container).
-Example: <resource-ref> <res-ref-name>EmployeeAppDB</res-ref-name> <jndi-name>enterprise/databases/HR1984 </jndi-name></resource-ref> Elements that can be defined within the resource-ref element are: res-ref-name-Name of the resource factory reference name.
-The resource factory reference name is the name of the application client's environment entry whose value contains the JNDI name of the data source. • jndi-name-JNDI name for the resource.
+Elements that can be defined within the element are:

+- res-ref-name-Name of the resource factory reference name.
+The resource factory reference name is the name of the application client's environment entry whose value contains the JNDI name of the data source. - jndi-name-JNDI name for the resource.
-Client Application Deployment Descriptor Elements